 Participants who choose this topic will be divided in two groups (announced on 5 February 2024).
 These group arrangements are not identical to the comparative groups.
 Each group will be assigned a course room.
-Prof. Egetenmeyer and Prof. Guimarães will be rotating to lead the groups.
+Prof. Egetenmeyer and

 Monday, 5 February 2024